 - When is World Breastfeeding Week?

-- How do you celebrate the World Breastfeeding Week?
+- How do you celebrate World Breastfeeding Week?

-World Breastfeeding Week was first launched to generate public awareness and support for breastfeeding.
-Over the years, it has transformed into a worldwide celebration in nearly 120 countries. 🌍
+And over the years, it has transformed into a worldwide celebration generating public awareness and support for breastfeeding in nearly 120 countries. 🌍

 When is World Breastfeeding Week?